mlewand/win-clipboard/README.md

 All the implementation allowed just for setting a plaintext - it was due to the fact that it was based on `clip` bin.

+## How?

+I implemented it using a Node.js C++ addon, which uses WinAPI.

+The implementation turned out to be extremely easy, while having access to the WinAPI it gives all the power in the world to work with the clipboard.

 ## License

 MIT © [Marek Lewandowski]()